WriteSpeakCode/accomplishments/index.md

 layout: default
 ---

 Checkout what our members have been up to!
+Don't forget to [Submit your accomplishments][contributing].

 <ul class="post-list">
 {% assign items = site.items | sort: 'date' %}